Accelerated Learning Opportunities

 Requirements

-UAB undergraduate, degree seeking students may start the ABM program once they have earned 60 or more undergraduate hours, at least 36 of which must be earned at UAB.
-ABM differs from traditional Fast-Track programs in that, at the time of application, eligible students must have a UAB undergraduate grade point average of at least 3.5 (or higher if required by their program).
+UAB undergraduate, degree-seeking students may start the ABM program once they have earned 60 or more undergraduate hours, at least 36 of which must be earned at UAB.
+Students admitted to UAB as transfer students are eligible to apply to an ABM program after earning 60 or more undergraduate hours, at least 24 of which must be earned at UAB.* ABM differs from traditional Fast-Track programs in that, at the time of application and enrollment, eligible students must have a UAB undergraduate grade point average of at least 3.5 (or higher if required by their program).
 Programs may require a higher GPA for admission and/or not permit the full 12 hours to be shared between programs.
 Post-baccalaureate students are not eligible to apply to an ABM or Fast-Track program.

 Permission to take graduate courses will be granted by the Graduate School if the student has met the criteria above as well as other minimum requirements for graduate admission.
 Upon admission to the Graduate School, an ABM student will begin a program of study leading to the master’s degree, as approved by his or her department and by the Graduate School.
 Students must maintain a cumulative GPA of 3.0 or higher in all graduate and undergraduate coursework.
 Programs may set higher requirements or require specific grades in individual courses.